 - Serve with apples, graham crackers, vanilla wafers, or pretzels.

-Common Holiday Dip Questions
+Common Recipe Questions

-Personally, we like the look and texture of nonpareils, as shown, but jimmies, sanding sugar, confetti sprinkles, and round quins all work great for decorating.
+We like the look and texture of nonpareils, as shown, but jimmies, sanding sugar, confetti sprinkles, and round quins all work great for decorating.

 Refrigerate any leftovers in an airtight container for up to 3 days.

-Expert Tips
+Expert Christmas Dip Tips

-The first is the most obvious – unwrap the foil around cream cheese and leave it on the counter for 15-30 minutes at room temperature.
-The other method is to cup up the cream cheese into smaller slices, which help it come up to room temperature even quicker.
+- The first is the most obvious – unwrap the foil around cream cheese and leave it on the counter for 15-30 minutes at room temperature.

 To be ultra cautious, it’s best to make sure to use HEAT-TREATED flour or heat treat the flour yourself to kill any live bacteria.